Wellington Rugby's rich history spans more than a century, and as such, has experienced many changes over that time.

 Prior to 2000, Wellington Rugby's home was the storied Athletic Park, in the heart of Newtown.
 The ground saw many great Wellington players grace many wonderful games at all levels of rugby.
 Athletic Park opened in 1896 and in 1961 was given a massive overhaul with the dramatic steeply built Millard Stand replacing its famous western bank.
 Players such as Jarden, Clark, McIntosh, MacEwan, Williment, Stevens, Hewson, Wilson and Fraser were heroes at 'The Park', but there was arguably no greater Wellington player than one Graham Charles ('GC') Williams.
 In 174 games, Williams portrayed a toughness and durability perhaps never to be seen again in a rugby player.

 The region's premier club competition, the Jubilee Cup, is one of the strongest in the country and has been challenged since 1929.
-The fact that 6 different clubs have held aloft the coveted trophy in the last 9 club seasons is testament to the competitiveness of Wellington's premier club competition.
-Current holders, College Old Boys-Victoria University lifted the Cup for the first time in their amalgamated history in 2015 and the first time since the Victoria University club's win in 1966, and again in the 2017 season.
+The fact that 6 different clubs have held aloft the coveted trophy in the last 10 club seasons is testament to the competitiveness of Wellington's Premier club competition.
+Current holders, Northern United lifted the Jubilee Cup for the fifth time since the amalgamation of the Porirua and Titahi Bay Clubs in 1990.

 Wellington Rugby has a proud record of participation in the game and is consistently amongst the top three provincial unions in the country in terms of playing numbers.
 In 2015, 10,670 players registered to play rugby across all grades of rugby from Under 6 Rippa, secondary school and into premier men's and women's competitions.
 In addition, there are more than 1,000 registered coaches, 150+ referees and countless volunteers and administrators that are ultimately the driving force of Wellington's community game.